Frequently Asked Questions

 Assisted living services are funded privately or through a long term care insurance policy.
-Medicare does not cover assisted living services and this home does not accept Medicaid assisted living reimbursement.
+Medicare does not cover assisted living services and we are unable to accept Medicaid assisted living reimbursement.

 Who pays for skilled nursing services?

-- Skilled nursing services are funded privately, through a long term care insurance policy, Medicaid or Medicare.
+- Skilled nursing services are funded privately, through a long term care insurance policy (such as Humana), Medicaid or Medicare.

 - Medicaid funds may be available to those who have little or no assets or have depleted their assets in paying for their care.